SpikePy/Pi-Temperature-Logger/README.md

 # Pi Temperature Logger

-Repo to log temperature (meassured by *BMP180* at a raspberry pi) to html file.
+Repo to log temperature (meassured by *BMP180* at a raspberry pi) to html file and [publish it publicly](https://spikepy.github.io/Pi-Temperature-Logger).

 ## Connecting the Sensor to Raspberry Pi GPIO